-- At the Marketing and Communications director's discretion, on rare occasions, we will send messages that are of immediate interest or benefit to the entire HFC community, if we determine that such messages are best communicated via a campus-wide blast message rather than our other channels.
-This will not be a common circumstance, as there are other, preferred methods of communicating through electronic and analog means.
+- At the Marketing and Communications Vice President's discretion, on rare occasions, we will send messages that are of immediate interest or benefit to the entire HFC community, if we determine that such messages are best communicated via a campus-wide blast message rather than our other channels.
+This will not be a common practice, as there are other, preferred methods of communicating through electronic and analog means.
 Please note that we will not send blast email messages that come to us as "urgent" due to lack of advance planning by campus units.

 Attachments to email are not recommended and will usually not be included.
 Please include required information in the body of your email request, or as a link to a OneDrive (Office 365) document or existing webpage.

 Email blast messages to targeted groups

 We ask that all users respect their colleagues' time and workflow, and do not attempt to circumvent official communication procedures (above) by sending their own messages to multiple HFC user email lists.
 All users may communicate freely with the list of which they are a member.
 E.g., members of Local 71 may send periodic, relevant, business-focused messages to Local 71, following the usage standards (below) and rules of courtesy and respect for your colleagues' time and attention.

 II.
 Using email for individual and team work

 HFC email is designed for person-to-person, College-related business correspondence, and for work among the various teams and groups at HFC and beyond.